These Sugar-Free Gingerbread Cookies are nut free, low carb, keto, paleo and absolutely crispy and delicious!

 - 1 large egg room temp

-- 1 tbsp coconut oil melted, and cooled slightly
+- 1 tablespoon coconut oil melted, and cooled slightly

 - 1 cup finely ground sunflower seeds or (96 grams)

-- 2 tsp ground chia seeds or ground flaxseed
+- 2 teaspoon ground chia seeds or ground flaxseed

 - pinch salt